connectedway/meta-connectedway/README.md

 There are two supported yocto distributions of poky:
 - pyro
+- dunfell
 - hardknott

 Others are likely supported but not currently qualified.

 If you are checking out a poky branch based on the pyro release and not using the repo tool (for example, pyro-20.04 in the connectedway poky fork), you should checkout the pyro branch of meta-connectedway.
 If you are checking out a poky branch based on the hardknott release (can be direct from git.yoctoproject.org or from the connectedway fork) you should set the meta-connectedway branch to hardknott.

 # Ubuntu 20.04 Support in Pyro